mysterious-coding/base_entranced/README.md

 ####Public server / Pug server modes
 Use `/callvote pug` to exec serverside `pug.cfg` or `/callvote pub` to exec serverside `pub.cfg` (server admin must obviously create and configure these cfg files).
 Allow vote with `/g_allow_vote_pug` and `/g_allow_vote_pub`

+####`/removePassword`
+In basejka, it is impossible to remove an existing server password with rcon; the only way is by cfg.
+Now you can simply use the rcon command `/removePassword` to clear the value of `/g_password`.

 ####More custom character colors
 Some models allow you to use custom color shading (for example, trandoshan and weequay).
 Basejka had a lower limit of 100 for these settings(to ensure colors couldn't be too dark); this limit has been removed in base_entranced.
 Now you can play as a black trandoshan if you want.
 As in basejka, use the clientside commands `char_color_red`, `char_color_green`, and `char_color_blue` (valid values are between 0-255)